Skip to content

 Command

-s4n tool create echo "Hello World" \> greeting.txt
+s4n create echo "Hello World" \> greeting.txt

-s4n tool create cat greeting.txt
+s4n create cat greeting.txt

-s4n workflow create echo-cat
+s4n create --name echo-cat

 To get an overview of the available slots the s4n tool ls -a command can be used.